 Overview of the DRDP (2015)

-You may have heard about the DRDP from your child’s teacher.
+You may have heard about the DRDP from your child’s early interventionist.
 “DRDP” stands for the “Desired Results Developmental Profile.”
-The DRDP (2015) is a tool that teachers use to record information about your child’s learning and development.
+The DRDP (2015) is a tool that early interventionists use to record information about your child’s learning and development.

 The DRDP (2015) looks at six areas of children’s development, called domains.
 The domains are: